Longarm Quilting Services

 Batting

 If you provide batting, that is fine.
 I typically cut batting a minimum of 6” wider and 6” longer than the quilt top.
 It’s okay if its bigger, or longer.
 Quilts stretch sometimes or aren’t always straight, so those extra inches come in handy.
-I also mark dots when I’m quilting with the computer to reference the spacing, and it’s handy to do that on the batting along the edges.

 If you have scraps of batting and want to stitch them together, that’s fine, but I suggest just doing that with smaller projects, nothing bigger than a baby quilt.
 You can use a needle and thread and whip stitch them together, which isn’t very secure, or you can butt the edges up together and use your sewing machine and zig zag it.
 That is what I have done.
 Its more secure to zig zag it, and it’s going to last longer in the long run…especially for quilts that are going to get washed a ton.